 Clear acrylic expandable bread boxes provide great storage, especially for home-baked bread.
 The unit expands as required, but is limited to one bread or a few buns.
 This is an excellent choice to keep your homemade bread loaf fresh.
 However, you will have to keep this acrylic bread box on your counter, in an appliance garage, or on a cabinet shelf.

 Bread and buns could be stored in a small clear bin with a tight lid, on a side shelf, on a microwave cart or inside a top or bottom cabinet.
 You could easily add air holes if you wish.
 In some climates, a safe and pest-free storage is often inside the refrigerator.
 Although bread will last longer when refrigerated, it tends to lose its soft texture quickly, plug hog some much needed cooling space.

 Freezer Storage Tips

-Keep only enough bread in non-refrigerated storage for 2-3 days use and store the rest of your bread supply in the freezer.
+Keep only enough bread in non-refrigerated storage for 2 to 3 days use and store the rest of your bread supply in the freezer.
 Bread and buns do freeze well but tend to get freezer burn and develop frost inside the bags, much more quickly than other frozen foods.
-For this reason, freezing a large stock of breads and buns is not recommended.
-Keep your supply current and use the oldest frozen breads and buns first.
+For this reason, freezing a large stock of bread and buns is not recommended.
+Keep your supply current and use the oldest frozen bread and buns first.